LeChikito/Traduction/Forum/Règlement/en.md

 **It is strictly %(#BE0000)[forbidden] ...**

-- to grief, borrow without autorisation or steal goods that are not yours.
+- to grief, to borrow without authorization or to steal any property not belonging to you, even outside of the claims.
 - to use banned items in any way.
-- to exploit glitches either linked to plugins, mods or server currency in-game.
+- to exploit glitches related to plugins, server mods or in-game currency.
 - to do PVP except when both (or more) of the players agree.
 It includes trap systems and machines that allow it.
 - to build you base out of the overworld.
-- to step into a player's non-authorized or privatised zone.
+- to enter into a player's unauthorized or privatized area.
 - Only passive anchors or plugins are allowed to load your base.
 - All client modifications which the goal is to gain a benefit compared to any other member.
 - Create an economic system or even a parallel shop on our servers.